-3 Reasons Marketers Turn to Artificial Intelligence in Advertising
+Why Marketers Turn to Artificial Intelligence in Advertising

-artificial intelligence As marketers look for ways to improve the efficiency and effectiveness of their efforts, it’s no wonder that they are turning to artificial intelligence to help.
-So, how is AI being used, how common is it, and where is adoption growth expected?
+artificial intelligence Artificial intelligence in advertising aids marketers looking for ways to improve the efficiency and effectiveness of their efforts.
+And it’s really no wonder they are turning to AI to help.

 Improving Audience Targeting